Debian/britney2/doc/migrations-simplified.md

 ## A high level overview of britney and migrations

-The purpose of britney is to (semi-)automatically select a number of package groups from a series of source suites (e.g. Debian unstable) that are ready to migrate to the target suite (e.g. Debian testing).
+The purpose of britney is to (semi-)automatically select a number of migration items from a series of source suites (e.g. Debian unstable) that are ready to migrate to the target suite (e.g. Debian testing).

 The definition of "ready" can be summarized as satisfying all of the following points:

- 1. The package groups pass a number of policies for the target suite.
-Most of these policies are basically that the package groups do not regress on selected QA checks.
+ 1. The migration items pass a number of policies for the target suite.
+Most of these policies are basically that the migration items do not regress on selected QA checks.
-    * A group satisfying this part is called a `valid candiate`.
+    * An item satisfying this part is called a `valid candiate`.
- 1. Installability will not regress as a result of migrating the package groups.
+ 1. Installability will not regress as a result of migrating the migration items.
-    * A group that (also) satisfy this will be selected for migration.
+    * An item that (also) satisfies this part will be selected for migration.

 The keyword in both points being *regress*.
-If a package has an existing issue in the target suite, a group with the new version is generally allowed to migrate if it has the same issue (as it is not a regression).
+If a package has an existing issue in the target suite, the item including a new version of that package is generally allowed to migrate if it has the same issue (as it is not a regression).

-This only leaves the definition of a package group.
-In britney, these groups are known as "migration items" and they come in several variants.
-These will be explained in the next section
+This only leaves the definition of a migration items.
+They come in several variants defined in the next section.

 ## Migration items

-Internally, britney groups packages into "migration items" based on a few rules.
-Every upload of a source package will be associated with a *source migration item*.
+Internally, britney groups packages into migration items based on a few rules.
+There are several kinds of migration items and this document will only describe the source migration item.

+>  A source migration item is one upload of a source package, with
+>  associated binary packages once built.

+Once a new version of a source package appears in the source suite, britney will create track it with a source migration item.
 As the binary packages are built and uploaded, they will be included into the migration item and various QA checks/policies will be applied to the item.

 Once britney deems the item ready, she will attempt to migrate the item (i.e. source with its binaries) to the target suite.

-There are several other migration types.
-But they are not covered in this document as the primary audience of this document will generally not need to know about them to begin with.
+As implied earlier, there are several other migration types.
+But they are not covered in this document.
+They deal with cases like removals, rebuilds of existing binaries, etc.

 ## Migration phase 1: Policies / Excuses